-The Web authenticator and the EJB authenticator store the received credentials in the Object Request Broker (ORB) current for the authorization service to use in performing further access control checks.
+The Web authenticator and the EJB authenticator store the received credentials for the authorization service to use in performing further access control checks.

-WebSphere Application Server provides two authentication mechanisms: SWAM and LTPA.
+WebSphere Application Server provides the following authentication mechanisms: SWAM, LTPA, and ICSF.
 These authentication mechanisms differ primarily in the distributed security features that each supports.